Jiantastic/embedTrioMotors/README.md

   2.1 How to determine the time taken to complete a certain number of rotation: for evaluating the velocity

-  2.2 Pulsecount or computed angle over time interval?
+  2.2 Position metrics: Pulsecount or computed angle over time interval? (to be fed into the PID)

 3. Set-up static (and adaptive) PD, PID controller loop in mbed